 North Country Community College adheres to a rolling open admissions policy.
-Admission to the College, however, does not automatically guarantee admission to a particular curriculum or program.
-All matriculated freshmen, and transfer students when necessary, will be tested in English and Mathematics to assure proper placement.
-Non-matriculated students will also need to take the placement test if they are interested in taking an English or mathematics class.
+Admission to the College, however, does not automatically guarantee enrollment in specific coursework.
+All matriculated freshmen, and transfer students when necessary, will be placed in English and Mathematics based on previous academic history to assure proper placement.
+Students who wish to challenge their placement in English and Math may schedule a placement test with the Registrar's Office.
+Non-matriculated students may also need to take the placement test if they are interested in taking an English or mathematics class.